Equipment Essentials:

 What You Need To Bring:

 • Travel insurance is mandatory.
-If you turn up at Ban Lad Khammune village without medical insurance you will not be allowed on the trip, and it will be really difficult and or expensive for you to get down the river to Luang Prabang
+If you turn up without medical insurance you will not be allowed on the tour, and it may be really challenging and expensive for you to get back down the river to Luang Prabang

-• Ziploc bags for protecting passport, wallet, mobile phone, camera, charger, etc then place in a drybag which we supply
+• Ziploc bags for protecting passport, wallet, mobile phone, camera, charger, etc which are then placed in a tethered drybag which we supply

 • Sunscreen